 How is artificial intelligence changing the world?
-If you want to understand more about the power and potential of AI and machine learning, a great place to start is with TED Talks.
+If you want to understand more about the power and potential of AI a great place to start is with machine learning TED Talks.
 Presented by thought leaders in the field of artificial intelligence, TED Talks give anyone the opportunity to gain insider knowledge from an expert’s perspective.

 We at Gengo have put together a collection of the best AI TED Talks.
 Check them out for yourself!